lockss/lockss-rtd-portal/docs/migration/introduction.rst

 .. [#fn-au]

    An **archival unit**, or **AU**, is a unit of preserved content in LOCKSS.
 Consisting of any number of versioned objects, an AU might be a volume of a journal, a single book and its assets, a given digitized collection, etc.

+.. [#fn-temporary-lcap]

+   This port is configurable, so if you choose a different temporary LCAP port in :numref:`Chapter %s <Configuring LOCKSS 2.x for Migration>` (:ref:`Configuring LOCKSS 2.x for Migration`) than the default port, you will instead need to ensure that firewalls allow TCP connections from your LOCKSS 1.x host to that port on your LOCKSS 2.x host.

 .. [#fn-postgresql]